top of page

 turnip cake (lo bak go)

-One of my favorite dim sum dishes, I usually only make Turnip Cake at home during Lunar New Year.
-The process is simple, but there are a few steps to take before you get those crispy umami slices.
-As with most foods for the new year, most of it is prepared in advance an simply sliced up and then pan-fried to be enjoyed during the celebrations.
+One of my favorite dim sum dishes, I love having Turnip Cake at home all the time.
+The process is simple, but there are a few steps to take before you get those crispy and QQ umami slices.
+Prepared the cake in advance, and simply slice it up and pan-fried them for an easy breakfast, lunch, snack, or side dish.

-NOTE: In terms of equipment, you will need small rimmed loaf pans (or tins or heatproof dishes) that will fit into a covered pot.
-I've used two rimmed small 6" x 6" (15cm x 15cm) or one 9" x 5" (23cm x 12cm).
-If you don't have a steamer basket, then place a heatproof bowl upside down inside the pot, fill it with 2 inches with water and place your taro cake pan on top of the inverted bowl to cover and steam.
+NOTE: In terms of equipment, you will need small rimmed loaf pans (or tins or heatproof rimmed pyrex) that will fit into a covered pot.
+I've used two small 6" x 6" (15cm x 15cm) cake tins, or one 9" x 5" (23cm x 12cm) loaf pan.
+If you don't have a steamer basket, then place a heatproof bowl upside down inside the pot, fill it with 2 inches with water and place your cake pan on top of the inverted bowl to cover and steam.

 ingredients